 • the information is released in response to a lawful subpoena.

-If your student has not submitted a FERPA release to parent form, and you request access to an educational record, you can still make the request for access by demonstrating that the student was claimed as a dependent on your most recent tax return.
+If your student has not recorded their release and you request access to an educational record, you can still make the request for access by demonstrating that the student was claimed as a dependent on your most recent tax return.
 Provide a copy of the first and last page of your most recent federal income tax return.
 In order for these documents to support a claim of dependency, the first page must list the student as your dependent and the last page must be signed and dated; you can omit other financial information.
 The consent form and tax return will be imaged as part of the student's permanent academic record.
 A new request must be submitted for each term that information is requested, and IRS documentation must be provided annually for the university to continue to recognize the student as your dependent.